sleemanj/xinha/index.md

   * Some old plugins deprecated (`SpellChecker` (browsers these days do spellchecking themselves), `ExtendedFile`Manager (recommend to use `MootoolsFile`Manager instead), `ImageManager` (recommend to use `MootoolsFile`Manager instead), `UnFormat` (use `SuperClean`), `PersistentStorage` (abandonded))
   * [MootoolsFileManager](Documentation/Plugins/MootoolsFileManager.html) plugin updated to no longer require Flash, this plugin now uses HTML5 file uploads to do multiple file uploads with progress bars.
   * [A much easier way for integrating Xinha](Documentation/NewbieGuide.html)
-  * [wiki:Documentation/NewbieGuide/InstallingXinha Ability to use Xinha from external servers (CDN)] and still maintaining the ability to run special local plugins (eg your own plugins locally and everything else external, or everything locally, or everything externally...
+  * [Ability to use Xinha from external servers (CDN)](Documentation/NewbieGuide/InstallingXinha.html) and still maintaining the ability to run special local plugins (eg your own plugins locally and everything else external, or everything locally, or everything externally...
-  * Rewritten translations system reducing page loads and making the job easier for translators
+  * Rewritten translations system reducing page loads and making the job easier for translators.
-  * Reduction in network activity for plugin loading
+  * Reduction in network activity for plugin loading.
   * Updates to ensure continued good support in all modern browsers including Firefox, Chrome, Safari, IE and Edge, and retaining functionality in older versions of browsers where possible.
   * Improved security
   * Rewritten keyboard handling and new events exposed for plugin authors

 You can [Download Xinha Here](DownloadXinha.html) and it is recommended to read through the New [Newbie Guide](Documentation/NewbieGuide.html) here as, while the old way will still work, the new way of loading Xinha offers you a lot more convenience!

-## Compatability
+#### Compatability

 As always, backwards compatibility is important, and breaking changes have been kept to a minimum.